sudorook/bmDCA/README.md

 __You don't need to worry about this if submitting jobs through a workload manager__, such as Slurm or Sun Grid Engine.
-The manager will limit bmDCA to the number of cores specified, so manipulating `OMP_NUM_THREADS` is not needed.
+The manager will limit bmDCA to the number of cores in the job request, so manipulating `OMP_NUM_THREADS` is not needed.